 # 6 – Goodbye Stranger

 The remaining six Supertramp songs on this list are easily the band’s most popular songs.
-This is fantastic music that we are hoping continued to be discovered by new generations of music fans.
-It’s the main reason we compose these list.
-We will keep it simple of the description of theses song as the music speaks for itself.
-“Goodbye Stranger,” was released on the Breakfast In America album in 1979.
+This is fantastic music that we are hoping continues to be discovered by new generations of music fans.
+It’s the main reason we compose these lists.

 # 5 – Take The Long Way Home

-1979 was an interesting year for music.
-New Wave, Punk, dance, classic rock all competing for airplay.
-Bands like Blondie, The Ramones, The Cars, competing against the classic album releases by Led Zeppelin, Tom Petty and AC/DC.
+1979 was an exciting year for music.
+New Wave, Punk, dance, and classic rock all competing for airplay.
+Bands like Blondie, The Ramones, and The Cars, competed against the classic album releases by Led Zeppelin, Tom Petty, and AC/DC.
 Right in the middle of all of that was Supertramp kicking butt.
 What a year!

 # 4 – Bloody Well Right